Powell Family Cooking

 Notes

-Food Safety When preparing medium rare steaks using any cooking method, including sous vide, it is essential to prioritize food safety to ensure a safe and enjoyable experience.
-Thoroughly research your options to see if you are comfortable with this cooking method.
+Food Safety: When preparing medium rare steaks using any cooking method, including sous vide, it is essential to prioritize food safety.ย Refer to the USDA Food Safety & Inspection Service for safe minimum internal temperatures.

 Nutrition